 Sarah's galette was loaded with beautiful tomatoes, but by the time I spotted her recipe, tomatoes were long gone for the year.
-My tart needed to be more of a winter affair, and the delicata squash and shallots I had on hand seemed a natural evolution.
+My tart needed to be more of a cold weather affair, and the delicata squash and shallots I had on hand seemed a natural evolution.
 I've baked this galette four or five times since, and it's omg-so-good.
 If you love savory tarts this is for you.
 And please don't sweat it if you don't maintain a sourdough starter, I'll note a couple alternative paths you can take down below.

 Make it Easy!